-(e) observing the transhipment, abandonment, or return to sea; or

-- (f) collecting information on the method of processing, and performance of the vessel in undertaking such processing, in order to determine or monitor any conversion factor; or - (g) observing the fishing activities of the vessel and the landing and disposal of its catch; or - (h) taking, measuring, and retaining samples or whole specimens of any fish, aquatic life, seaweed, seabirds, or protected species caught. - (2) An observer may take and make copies of such records, documents, or information as the observer may require for the purposes of subsection (1). - (3) An observer may store in the vessel's freezing facilities such samples and whole specimens of any fish, aquatic life, seaweed, seabirds, or protected species as the observer may require for the purposes of subsection (1). - (4) Every person commits an offence and is liable to the penalty set out in section 252(3) who contravenes or fails to comply with subsection (1).
+- (e) observing the transhipment, abandonment, or return to sea; or - (f) collecting information on the method of processing, and performance of the vessel in undertaking such processing, in order to determine or monitor any conversion factor; or - (g) observing the fishing activities of the vessel and the landing and disposal of its catch; or - (h) taking, measuring, and retaining samples or whole specimens of any fish, aquatic life, seaweed, seabirds, or protected species caught. - (2) An observer may take and make copies of such records, documents, or information as the observer may require for the purposes of subsection (1). - (3) An observer may store in the vessel's freezing facilities such samples and whole specimens of any fish, aquatic life, seaweed, seabirds, or protected species as the observer may require for the purposes of subsection (1).